CharlesIrvineKC/mozart/README.md

 ## Major Todo Items

-* Some preliminary performance testing has been done and the results look very promising.
-More needs to be done and actual metics reported.
-* Develop a textual business processs modeling language with will be translated at runtime into native Elixir data structures.
-The language will be highly readable to process modelers with no programming experience.
+* Develop a DSL which will be translated at runtime into native Elixir data structures.
+The language will be highly readable to process modelers with no programming experience. **(Currently in active development.)**
 * Develop rudimentary GUIs for:
   * Runtime trouble shooting and monitoring.
   * User and group administration.